kkato95/Pewlett_Hackard-Analysis/README.md

 ### Deliverable #1

-We are analyzing the number of retiring emplyees by titles
+We are analyzing the number of number of retiring employees by creating 3 tables - Retirment Titiles, Unique Titles, and Retiring Titles - to identify each employee that may be retiring based on their birth_date, most recent titles, and then counting the number of uniqe titles per department.

 #### Retirement Titles: